ny4rlk0/FixMyWindows/README.md

 # Fix My Windows
 Python based tool to fix common issues or virus releated issues on Windows.
 <br>It will download and run the latest patch from this repo.
+<br>(So it's requires internet connection to download broken files from MS.)
 <br>Best to scan your computer with some solid antivirus delete the virus then run this tool.
 <br>This tool relies heavily on Windows Defenders detection capabilities.
 <br>(To scan and delete the virus.)